Richrolls/ski-colorado/journals/jack_glenn.md

 4/27/23 - Revisited our punch list as a group to decide what to prioritize before project submission.
 Spent first half of day attempting to implement "Delete Commnet" functionality without success...so so close but unable to find final data-passing issues.
 Temporarily abandoning that item to work on error handling and bug fixing, will return tomorrow if time permits.
 Began working on final README.md implementation.

+4/28/23 - DEADLINE DAY!
+Finished README.md and API markdown files.
+Implemented ability to Delete a comment (finally!) as well as globally re-render state when a Comment is deleted.
+Project submitted, and there was much rejoicing!